Legal online sports betting has arrived in Oregon.

-In-game bets are bets made after a game has started.
+In-game bets are wagers made after a game has started.
 There are two main types, updated bets and proposition bets.

-An updated bet is simply a moneyline bet, totals bet or spread bet placed after a match starts.
+An updated bet is simply a moneyline, totals or spread wager placed after an event starts.
 The technology used by the sports betting operators has advanced to the point where they can update the odds of any outcome as the game is playing.

 Oregon sports betting law and history

 The existing law gives the Oregon Lottery broad authority to determine what games of chance it will provide.
 Any restrictions come more from the Lottery’s policies rather than from legislation.

 The Lottery has already said that it will restrict sports betting to pro sports.
 Sports bettors may not bet on college sports at the start.